FUB-HCC/neonion/Readme.md

 # Startup

-* get joseki, loomp and neonion
-    * `git clone ssh://git@stash.ag-nbi.de:7999/an/joseki.git`
-    * `git clone ssh://git@stash.ag-nbi.de:7999/an/loomp-server.git`
-    * `git clone ssh://git@stash.ag-nbi.de:7999/an/neonion.git`

 ## Run on your local machine

-For joseki and loomp you will need java 1.7 and grails 2.3.7 ([Groovy enVironment Manager](http://gvmtool.net) is a nice tool to get started with grails).
 For neonion you need python with django installed.

 # tools und shell
 ```